 Changes to the console ports

-For the most part, the console ports are identical to the original, but Crytek has cut one mission from the campaign and unlike Crysis 2, there is no multiplayer support.
+For the most part, the console ports are identical to the original, but Crytek has cut the mission Ascension from the campaign and unlike Crysis 2, there is no multiplayer support.
 There is also no longer a day/night cycle, missions are instead set at specific times of the day, with most of them taking place at day or dusk.

 Players interested in testing their system before buying the game can try the official demo at http://www.crysisdemo.com/.